 The laparoscope and surgical instruments are inserted through these incisions.
 The surgeon uses the surgical tools based on video projected onto the monitor.
 Because these surgeries are more technically challenging than the traditional technique, they require additional skill and training.

 The Benefits of Laparoscopic Surgery

-Laparoscopic surgery has become the preferred method for performing many general and bariatric procedures.
+Laparoscopic surgery has become the preferred method of performing many general and bariatric procedures.
 The smaller incisions result in:

-Less pain after surgery: The larger a cut is, the more inflammation you can expect and the greater the associated discomfort.
+Less pain after surgery: The larger an incision is, the more inflammation you can expect and the greater the associated discomfort.
 Consequently, most patients report much less pain after a laparoscopic procedure than a traditional one.

 Shorter hospital stay: Because there is less to repair, your body will recover from surgery much faster.
 As a result, you typically do not have to stay in the hospital for more than a few days after a laparoscopic procedure.

 Smaller and less visible surgical scars: Aesthetically speaking, large scars can be a frustrating trade-off for weight loss.
 Although scars are an inevitable part of surgery, laparoscopic techniques can minimize them so they do not undermine your results.